Kushan Empire: Vasudeva I

-Vāsishka (c.
-247 – c.
-267)
+Decline

+Kanishka II

+Kanishka II (Brahmi: 𑀓𑀸𑀡𑀺𑀱𑁆𑀓; Kā-ṇi-ṣka) was one of the emperors of the Kushan Empire from around 232–247 CE.
+He succeeded Vasudeva I who is considered to be the last great Kushan emperor.

+Vāsishka

 Vāsishka was a Kushan emperor who seems to have had a 20-year reign following Kanishka II.
 His rule is recorded at Mathura, in Gandhara and as far south as Sanchi (near Vidisa), where several inscriptions in his name have been found, dated to the year 22 (the Sanchi inscription of "Vaksushana" – i.e., Vasishka Kushana) and year 28 (the Sanchi inscription of Vasaska – i.e., Vasishka) of a possible second Kanishka era.

-Little Kushans (AD 270 – 350)
+Little Kushans

 Following territorial losses in the west (Bactria lost to the Kushano-Sasanians), and in the east (loss of Mathura to the Gupta Empire), several "Little Kushans" are known, who ruled locally in the area of Punjab with their capital at Taxila: Vasudeva II (270 – 300), Mahi (300 – 305), Shaka (305 – 335) and Kipunada (335 – 350).
 They probably were vassals of the Gupta Empire, until the invasion of the Kidarites destroyed the last remains of Kushan rule.

+Kushano-Sassanians

+Hormizd I Kushanshah (AD 277–286), king of the Indo-Sasanians, maintained Sasanian rule in former Kushan territories of the northwest.
+Naqsh-e Rustam Bahram II panel.